What’s the most important part of your run?

 - Contains 2g of Leucine (an amino acid)

 Best Recovery Drink With Probiotics

 6. Skratch Labs Sport Recovery Drink Mix

 Runners with sensitive stomachs, this one’s for you.
 We all know that sports powders can be hard on the digestive system.
 But this one is unique in that it contains probiotics, which are live bacteria that are necessary for our gut health.

-It sounds creepy, I know.
-But it’s actually a natural and helpful thing, and we already have them in our stomachs.
-The addition of extra probiotics helps this drink to be digested easily with minimal digestive effects.
+If you haven’t heard about probiotics, they are all around you, and they are a hot topic in health. many popular and healthy fermented foods such as yogurt and kombucha are rich in probiotics, too.
+It’s a natural and helpful thing, and we already have them in our stomachs.
+The addition, extra probiotics helps this drink to be digested easily with minimal digestive effects.

 It’s gluten-free and kosher, but it may not be best for runners who have trouble with dairy.
 There are also flavors containing caffeine and those without, so nobody is excluded!
 Be aware, though, that caffeine may disrupt the digestive system.

 - Caffeine and caffeine-free options

 - Hydrates and replaces electrolytes